Early-Stage Breast Cancer

 What are the treatment choices for early-stage breast cancer?

 Local treatment is surgery and radiation.
-Systemic treatment is chemotherapy, hormone therapy, or both.
+Systemic treatment is chemotherapy, hormone therapy and/or targeted therapy.

-For surgery, women can often choose between these 2 options:
+For surgery, women can often choose between these two options:

-• Breast-conserving therapy (also called “lumpectomy”) – Surgery to remove the cancer and a section of healthy tissue around it (called a “margin”).
+- Breast-conserving therapy (also called “lumpectomy”) – Surgery to remove the cancer and a section of healthy tissue around it (called a “margin”).
 Women who choose this option keep their breast.
-But they usually must have radiation therapy after surgery to kill any cancer cells that might still be in the breast area.
+But they usually must have radiation therapy after surgery to kill any cancer cells that might still be in the breast area that is not able to be seen on our breast imaging.

 At the same time as they have lumpectomy or mastectomy, most women also have surgery to remove lymph nodes under the arm.
 Lymph nodes are bean-shaped organs that filter and trap cancer cells.
 Depending on what kind of cancer a woman has and how far it has spread, she might also need systemic treatment with medicines that can slow or prevent the growth of cancer.